-Stinger Spike Systems are used around the world to bring high-speed pursuits to a safe and quick conclusion.
-Proper deployment of the Stinger Spike System used in accordance with your departmental pursuit policies and procedures can effectively bring pursuits to a safe conclusion in your jurisdiction.
+Stinger Spike Systems are used around the world to bring high-speed pursuits to safe and quick conclusions.
+Proper deployment of the Stinger Spike System used in accordance with your departmental pursuit policies and procedures can effectively bring pursuits to safe conclusions in your jurisdiction.